ae-dschorsaanjo/date-an-time/README.md

   - `9`: purple
   - `0`: pink
   - `-`: blue
-- `r:` toggle automatic random colors; color scheme will change every 10 minutes
+- `r`: toggle automatic random colors; color scheme will change every 10 minutes (default: on)
-- `y:` switch to predefined white-shadows-on-black color scheme (foreground and background are gray, highlight is white)
+- `y`: switch to predefined white-shadows-on-black color scheme (foreground and background are gray, highlight is white)
+- `s`: change the scaling to better fit either the TinyTV2 or the PC (default: TinyTV2)
-- `t:` toggle background; the background is a GIF with 1% opacity that changes every 0.5 seconds.
-This is here in case something requires "visible" changes more frequently than 1 second
+- `t`: toggle background; the background is a GIF with 1% opacity that changes every 0.5 seconds.
+This is here in case something requires "visible" changes more frequently than 1 second (default: off)

 Besides these, you can also click on the date to show this README.